 Oranges contain substances that have been shown to be antiproliferative and antioxidant.
 The major antioxidant component of orange juice is vitamin C. Studies have also found that oranges inhibit breast cancer in mice and have proapoptic effects on breast cancer cells.
+One major 2015 study reported that people with diets high in oranges (but not orange juice) may be at slightly increased risk for malignant melanoma, possibly from ingesting photosensitizing compounds called psoralens found in citrus fruits.

 Breast cancer-related effects of eating oranges